neural-data-science/NESC_3505_textbook/1/learning_objectives.md

 - Perform exploratory data analysis using graphical and basic statistical operations
 - Perform basic signal processing on data, such as filtering in temporal and spatial dimensions
 - Build and run data processing pipelines on various types of neuroscientific data, including single unit recordings, time series, and 2D/3D/4D images
-- Understand basic concepts and common tools used in machine learning, including deep neural networks
+- Understand basic concepts and common tools used in machine learning
 - Extend your Python skills using online resources

 ## Soft Skills
 - demonstrate a professional work ethic
-- be effective and productive in a remote working environment
+- be effective and productive in a hybrid/remote working environment
 - work collaboratively, effectively, and productively in a distributed team
 - manage projects: manage time and human resources effectively to achieve specific objectives on a stated timeline
 - peer-review the work of other team members